About Composting Toilets

 The In's and Out's

 Some carbon-based material or bulking agent, such as softwood shavings or peat, should be added daily or with each use.
 This gives the proper carbon–nitrogen mix, helps aerate the compost and prevents compacting.
-One design works without this addition - Enviro Loo doesn't use any.
-However, with all other systems the help of a bulking agent aids in the composting process to produce good compost, faster.
+The help of a bulking agent aids in the composting process to produce good compost, faster.

 Compost needs to be removed from the container when it is sufficiently decomposed.
 The frequency of removal depends on the size of container, how often the system is used, and local climatic conditions.
 The minimum ‘fallow’ period should be six months.
 This compost can be used as wonderful organic fertiliser dug into your garden or disposed of according to local council regulations.